 MUA expands our staff, membership, budget, and offices, launches a new Grassroots Fundraising Program, and completes a second strategic plan.
 MUA provides services to thousands of women each year through new collaborations with Ruby’s Place and the launch of our new Spanish-language ALMA crisis line.
 MUA’s organizing efforts span from the local to international levels as we successfully spearhead efforts to win the California Domestic Worker Bill of Rights, pass the Trust Act to end the Secure Communities program and ICE-Police collaboration in California, co-found and co-anchor ACUDIR, fast and march to demand a Pathway to Citizenship for all immigrants and end to the deportations, and vote to approve an International Convention on Domestic Worker Rights at the International Labor Organization.

 MUA leads statewide efforts to engage 10% of the state’s domestic workers in our movement and implement our Domestic Worker Bill of Rights via our Dignity in Action education and enforcement campaign reaching hundreds of workers through street outreach and the formation of our new Comite Semillas in communities such as Concord, San Jose, and Hayward; expand in efforts to ensure language access in San Francisco; prepare our members to obtain licenses via AB 60 and get ready to support thousands of members and their families to apply for administrative relief via DAPA.
-MUA’s Peer-led domestic violence and sexual assault programs continue to grow via new partnerships and the continuation of our peer-led counseling program.
-And MUA gets ready to celebrate our 25th anniversary!
+MUA’s peer-led domestic violence and sexual assault programs continue to grow via new partnerships and the continuation of our peer-led counseling program.
+And the 25th anniversary gala is a smashing success.